A characterization of homology manifolds with $g_2\leq 2$: Acknowledgements

 \section{Acknowledgements}

-I thank Ed Swartz for pointing out Remark \ref{rm: 1} and the results of Bagchi and Datta \cite{BD1}.
-I also thank Steven Klee, Eran Nevo, and Isabella Novik for many helpful comments and discussions.
+The author was partially supported by a graduate fellowship from NSF grant DMS-1361423.
+I thank Ed Swartz for pointing out that Theorem \ref{thm:g_2=2 and d>4} holds for the class of normal pseudomanifolds and showing me the results of Bagchi and Datta \cite{BD1}.
+I also thank Steven Klee, Eran Nevo, Isabella Novik, and the referees for many helpful comments and discussions.